 How I built a nine-mode state machine on an ATmega644P from scratch using bare metal C, writing directly to hardware registers with no framework, no HAL and no shortcuts.
 Still ongoing.

-This project was a deliberate choice to do the opposite.
-I wanted to write directly to hardware registers on an ATmega644P microcontroller with no library in between.
+Arduino, HAL and CubeMX abstract away the hardware so you can get an LED blinking in five minutes without understanding a single register.
+That is fine for prototyping.
+It is not fine for learning.
+This project was a deliberate choice to do the opposite: write directly to hardware registers on an ATmega644P microcontroller with no library in between.
 To understand not just what the code does but what the silicon does when the code runs.
+The full source is in the avr-zac repository.

 The ATmega644P is a DIP-40 AVR microcontroller running at 20 MHz on an external crystal.
 The PCB was designed by Richard Reeves, a lab technician at Aston University, who also provided components and guidance throughout this project.
 The board includes an LM317T voltage regulator and ten-way headers breaking out all 32 I/O pins.
 A Pololu USB AVR Programmer v2.1 handles flashing via STK500v2.